nim-lang/Nim/doc/drnim.rst

         swap a[t], a[t-1]
         dec t

-Unfortunately, the invariants required to prove this code correctly take more code than the imperative instructions.
+Unfortunately, the invariants required to prove that this code is correct take more code than the imperative instructions.
 However, this effort can be compensated by the fact that the result needs very little testing.
 Be aware though that DrNim only proves that after ``insertionSort`` this condition holds::